Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 I would say your love of beautiful women, that's very Spanish.

-So you wind up getting this role and that was it, right?
+So, you wind up getting this role, and that that was it, right?
+Was Platoon was the big before and after, like, now I'm a household name.

-yeah it you know again oh hey there's a nice photo
+yeah you know um again uh oh hey there's a nice photo um

-that feels like a hundred lifetimes ago you know you were a baby um yeah right.
+that feels like a hundred lifetimes ago you know you were a baby um yeah right um

 no, we did not expect that